shenlvmeng/uck/README.md

 ### Icon

 Useful icon component for some situations, for example left arrow.
+This component should work together with FontAwesome CSS and font.

 #### props